nixworks/public/news/2012/06/6/index.md

 ##### Kwame R. Brown
 ### [Kwame R. Brown, the Chair of the Council of the District of Columbia responsible for the US capital Washington D.C., resigns after being charged with bank fraud. ](/news/2012/06/6/kwame-r-brown-the-chair-of-the-council-of-the-district-of-columbia-responsible-for-the-us-capital-washington-d-c-resigns-after-being-cha.md)
-_Context: Kwame R. Brown, Council of the District of Columbia, Washington D.C._
+_Context: Washington D.C., Kwame R. Brown, Council of the District of Columbia_

 ##### Solar Impulse
 ### [The Solar Impulse, a solar plane, lands in Morocco, completing the world's first intercontinental flight powered by the Sun. ](/news/2012/06/6/the-solar-impulse-a-solar-plane-lands-in-morocco-completing-the-world-s-first-intercontinental-flight-powered-by-the-sun.md)
-_Context: Morocco, solar plane, Sun, Solar Impulse_
+_Context: Morocco, Sun, solar plane, Solar Impulse_

 ## [Previous Day...](/news/2012/06/5/index.md)